-Over time, the workforce becomes holistically futureproofed, with enough highly skilled and versatile employees that a loss at any level can be compensated for until the right employee can be cross-skilled or upskilled or an outside hire made without rush, to ensure best fit.
+Over time, the workforce becomes holistically futureproofed, with enough highly skilled and versatile employees that a loss at any level can be compensated for until the right employee can be cross-skilled or upskilled or an outside hire made without rush, to ensure the best fit.

-Developing packages and policies that get employees to hire on and stay must be a key part of any talent recruitment and retention plan.
+Developing packages and policies that get employees to hire and stay must be a key part of any talent recruitment and retention plan.
 Talent intelligence stands out here as well, helping identify what employees want, need, expect, and demand.
 Baby boomers are aging out of the talent pool, and their framework is outdated.